There are multifaceted reasons why countries and organisations resort to sportswashing and spend billions of dollars

 Marifur Rahaman is a news analyst who loves to use data analytics to explain political and business news and present insights hidden behind the mountain of information and noise.
 A student of English literature, Rahaman explores the human angle associated with every news.

-The Global Economics Limited is a UK based financial publication and a quarterly business magazine giving thoughtful insights into the financial sectors on various industries across the world.
+The Global Economics Limited is a UK based financial publication and a Bi-Monthly business magazine giving thoughtful insights into the financial sectors on various industries across the world.
 Our highlight is the prestigious country specific Annual Global Economics awards program where the best performers in various financial sectors are identified worldwide and honoured.